Skip to content

 • Why Do We Have To Wait In The Terminal?

 When you arrive at the cruise terminal it is likely you will wait in line for security screening, and then for check-in.
 Be patient, all of this is a process to ensure your safety during your cruise.
 The cruise staff will have you boarding the ship in no time.
-Also, your cruise documents will give you a check-in time, be sure to check them.
+Your cruise documents will give you a check-in time, be sure to follow that.
 There is NO REASON to rush to the terminal, unless you like sitting around.
-Most ships won’t board until at least 11 a.m. , so arriving at 9 am will not get you on-board any faster.
+Most ships won’t board until at least 10.30 a.m. , arriving at 9 am will not get you on-board any faster.

 • What Should I Wear?